robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 - Examine the threats identified

 ---
-exclude: true
 class: center, middle
 # Threat Modeling Assignment

 ---
-exclude: true
 class: middle

 # Step 1
-## Recall the Security Requirements Assignment
+## Recall the Security Requirements and Assurance Case Assignments
 - You prioritized several _data flows_ for
-building use/misuse cases
+building use/misuse cases and identify assurance claims

 ---
-exclude: true
 class: middle
 # Step 2
 ## Prepare for threat modeling
 - Develop Level 0 DFDs that supports each of your use cases.
 - Consolidate similar DFDs.
-- Document the Level 0 DFDs in your Report
+- Document the Level 0 DFDs in your Report (Diagrams only, no analysis necessary)

 ---
-exclude: true
 class: middle
 # Step 3
 ## Build Level 1 threat models
 - Expand Level 0 DFDs into Level 1 DFDs.
 - Draw the DFDs in TMT 2016
-- Perform analysis on your code base
-to align the diagram with reality
+- Examine your project codebase to align the diagram with reality
-- Identify appropriate trust boundaries on the diagram
+- Identify appropriate trust boundaries
 - Validate the diagram for any obvious structural deficiencies

 ---
-exclude: true
 class: middle
 # Step 4
 ## Analyze the Level 1 diagram to identify the applicable STRIDE threats
 - Examine each automatically identified threat
 - Document mitigation strategies for the identified threats
-- Pay special attention for elements that
-interact across threat boundaries
+- Pay special attention for elements that interact across threat boundaries
 - Generate a full HTML report using TMT 2016
-- Host the reports on your project github repo.
+- Host the TMT 2016 reports in your project github repo and link from your report.

 ---
-exclude: true
 class: middle
 # Step 5
 ## Review OSS design
 - Review OSS project actual software design for security related issues based on your threat models.
-Summarize your observations.
+Summarize your observations regarding missing mitigations.

 ---
-exclude: true
 class: middle

 # Grading criteria